-NZ dollar slips vs. Australian dollar on lack of strong RBA statement
+NZ dollar slips vs. Australian dollar after RBA gives no hint of lower rates